czmyt/steve/favorite-software.md

 # Favorite Software -- [Steve Schmidt](https://steve.czmyt.com)

 My personal software favorites.
-All of these are free except for Microsoft Office and Teams.<br />
+All of these are free except for Microsoft Office and Teams.
-I install and configure many of these apps on every Windows workstation computer I setup for myself.<br />
+<br />I install and configure many of these apps on every Windows workstation computer I setup for myself.
-See also my [Tech Notes](tech-notes/README.md) page for software tips and tricks.
+<br />See also my [Tech Notes](tech-notes/README.md) page for software notes, tips, and tricks.

 - ## Collections
-    - [PortableApps](https://portableapps.com/): Portable versions of over 500 free apps.  #AiPA: "Available in PortableApps" marks those apps below that can be installed by themselves or downloaded and used through the PortableApps system.
+    - [PortableApps](https://portableapps.com/): Portable versions of over 500 free apps.
+        <br />#AiPA ("Available in PortableApps") marks those apps below that can be installed by themselves or downloaded and used through the PortableApps system.
     - [The Best Free Software for 2024](https://www.pcmag.com/picks/best-free-software): List from PC Mag(azine) with some other great apps I use occasionally.
 - ## Web Browsers
     - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/): My main Web browser.
-Use its sync feature to sync bookmarks, passwords, etc. between computers. #AiPA  Favorite extensions:
+Use its sync feature to sync bookmarks, passwords, etc. between computers. #AiPA
+        <br />Favorite extensions:
         - [uBlock Origin](https://ublockorigin.com/): Block most advertisements while browsing the web.
         - [TWP - Translate Web Pages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/): Automatic real-time translation of webpages to your language.
         - [DownThemAll!](https://www.downthemall.org/): Download all the pictures, videos, links, etc. on a webpage.
 See also JDownloader below.